 The Musical Theatre vision is to set a standard of excellence in training, while providing students with an intensive and specialised foundation to be a triple threat performer.

 Students are challenged and developed in a variety of classes and genres of performance including: Musical Theatre Repertoire, Dance in all its forms, Performance, Audition Technique, Drama Skills, History of Musical Theatre and Vocal technique, with both solo and group singing.
-The programme is aimed at preparing the student for auditions for either a Tertiary Education in the Arts both nationally and internationally, or more immediately, for auditions in Sydney and Australia as they come to the College’s attention.
+The program is aimed at preparing the student for auditions for either a Tertiary Education in the Arts both nationally and internationally, or more immediately, for auditions in Sydney and Australia as they come to the College’s attention.

 We offer the best opportunity to achieve the highest level of competency.